Financial Samurai

 Trump’s victory in 2016 shows the strength of the heartland that will only grow in size and value.
 Since 2016, there has been a real shift towards entrepreneurs setting up businesses in the heartland and employees moving to the heartland for a better quality of life.

-The country continues to be divided in 2022+.
-And there continues to be migration to lower-cost Sunbelt states thanks to the pandemic.
+The country continues to be divided today.
+And there continues to be migration to lower-cost Sunbelt states thanks to the pandemic and work from home.

-The question now is: what happens to heartland real estate now that Joe Biden is President?
-The economy is recovering quickly post pandemic, which is fantastic.
-People are coming back to the big cities, which is why I’m still long San Francisco real estate and looking at NYC real estate.
+During Joe Biden's time in office, the economy got hit by the pandemic, but recovered relatively quickly with massive stimulus spending.
+People came back to the big cities, which is why I'm still long San Francisco real estate and looking at NYC real estate.

 The global pandemic has enabled tens of millions of Americans to work from home.
 Working from home is now normalized.
 With COVID variants and video conferencing, it seems clear the “spreading out of America” will continue.